trenchesofit/ulterior/README.md

-Option a: Copy zero width characters into binary.
+Option a: Copy zero width characters into binary

 	Paste the copied text into input.txt and save the document with UTF-8 encoding.